Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Introduction

-For our work, a different {\it geometric} exegesis of the set of reduced reflection factorizations $\op{Red}_W(c)$ is most significant.
-They are related to the quasi-homogeneous Lyashko-Looijenga ($LL$) morphism, a map originating in singularity theory, but which Bessis further defined for all well-generated groups $W$.
+For our work, a different {\it geometric} exegesis of the set of reduced reflection factorizations $\op{Red}_{\mathcal{R}}(c)$ is most significant.
+They are related to the quasi-homogeneous Lyashko-Looijenga ($LL$) morphism, a map originating in singularity theory, but which Bessis further defined for all irreducible, well-generated, complex reflection groups $W$.

 The $LL$ map essentially describes the discriminant hypersurface $\mathcal{H}$ of $W$ as a branched covering along the direction of the highest degree invariant $f_n$ (see Defn.~\ref{Defn: LL map}).
-Bessis' trivialization theorem explains the relation with block factorizations; we postpone the complete statement until \S~\ref{Section: The trivialization theorem} and provide a lighter version for now:
+Bessis' trivialization theorem explains the relation with block factorizations; we postpone the complete statement until Section~\ref{Section: The trivialization theorem} and provide a lighter version for now:

-\begin{main-thm} The elements in a generic fiber of the $LL$ map are in a natural $1$-$1$ correspondence with the set $\op{Red}_W(c)$ of reduced reflection factorizations of the Coxeter element \nolinebreak$c$. \end{main-thm}
+\begin{main-thm} The elements in a generic fiber of the $LL$ map are in a natural $1$-$1$ correspondence with the set $\op{Red}_{\mathcal{R}}(c)$ of reduced reflection factorizations of a Coxeter element \nolinebreak$c$. \end{main-thm}

-Here, it is important to warn the reader that the trivialization theorem relies on Thm.~\ref{Thm: W-Hurwitz number} (see Prop.~\ref{Prop: Numerological coincidence}) and cannot currently reproduce it.
+Here, it is important to warn the reader that the current proof of the trivialization theorem relies on Thm.~\ref{Thm: W-Hurwitz number} (see Prop.~\ref{Prop: Numerological coincidence}).
 Bessis constructs a labeling map that assigns factorizations to elements in the fiber of the $LL$ map, but neither surjectivity nor injectivity can be proven {\it a priori}.

 The $LL$ map and the trivialization theorem are fundamental in Bessis' proof of the $K(\pi,1)$ conjecture, namely that the complement $V^{\op{reg}}:=V\setminus\bigcup H$ of the reflection arrangement of $W$ has a contractible universal covering space.
-Bessis uses the $LL$ map to produce the dual braid presentation of the generalized braid group $B(W):=\pi_1(W\setminus V^{\op{reg}})$, and the combinatorics of $\op{Red}_W(c)$ (or really of $NC(W)$) to construct the universal cover (which is identical for $W\setminus V^{\op{reg}}$ and $V^{\op{reg}}$) and to show that it is contractible.
+Bessis uses the $LL$ map to produce the dual braid presentation of the generalized braid group $B(W):=\pi_1(W\setminus V^{\op{reg}})$, and the combinatorics of $\op{Red}_{\mathcal{R}}(c)$ (or really of $NC(W)$) to construct the universal cover (which is identical for $W\setminus V^{\op{reg}}$ and $V^{\op{reg}}$) and to show that it is contractible.

 The $K(\pi,1)$ conjecture for reflection arrangements was one of the most significant questions in the theory of hyperplane arrangements.
 Its importance stems from the fact that it guarantees a simple calculation of the (group-theoretic) cohomologies of the pure braid groups $P(W)$ (this was actually the context when Brieskorn first stated the conjecture for real $W$; see \cite[\S~2]{brieskorn-sur-les-groupes-de-tresses}).